maoweinilsson/PDC-software-web/applications/OpenFOAM/beskow/2.3.1/using.rst

  controlDict

-Moreover you can adapt your simulation to Lindgren by tweaking the following parameters:
+Moreover you can adapt your simulation to Beskow by tweaking the following parameters:

 .. code-block:: bash